Madron Well and Madron Well Chapel: History and description

 In 1846 the building's measurements were published in The Archaeological Journal and the roofless building's internal measurements were 20 ft long by 10 ft wide, and the walls are 2 ft thick and 8 or 9 ft high.
 Measurements published in The Cornishman newspaper of 15 May 1879 gave the external length as 25 feet by 16 feet breadth (7.6 × 4.9 m) and the walls 2 ft thick.
 The granite altar stone is 5 ft 10 in long, 2 ft 7 in wide and stands 2 ft 10 in above the floor.
 There is a depression of 9 by 8 in to contain the portable mensa for the celebration of mass.
 The altar appears to date from the first half or middle of the 12th century as do the stone seats and chancel.
 There is no evidence for any part of the structure being older but the existing structure does suggest an early Christian foundation.

 The building was partially destroyed by Major Ceely, during the English Civil War.
 At the 1886 annual meeting of the Penzance Natural History and Antiquarian Society, concern was shown for the removal of stone from here, as well as Kenidjack Castle and Chûn Castle.

 A stream flows through the building and until the 18th century the well and stream were the only source of water for Madron and Penzance.
 The stream's course dictates the unusual placing of the entrance which is on the north wall instead of the normal, west of centre.

 The chapel was first scheduled on 30 November 1926; it is currently scheduled under the Ancient Monuments and Archaeological Areas Act 1979 and is considered to be of national importance.

 It is a classic site for the nationally scarce Cornish moneywort (Sibthorpia europaea), first reported here in 1824.
+The Penzance Natural History and Antiquarian Society visited the well and chapel in August 1888 and the members were shown two insectiferous plants; pale butterwort (Pinguicula lusitanica) and round-leaved sundew (Drosera rotundifolia).
+The members were told plants had been sent to Charles Darwin from this site.